matthewwilfred/matthewwilfred.github.io/_posts/2016-12-28-Deep-Learning-Book-2.md

 #### Common functions

-- Logistic sigmoid $[0,1]$: used often to produce phi parameter for Bernoulli distributions
+- Logistic sigmoid [0,1]: used often to produce phi parameter for Bernoulli distributions
-- Softplus $[0, inf]$: used for producing sigma or beta parameter of normal distributions.
-Comes from ‘softening’ $max(0,x)$ ie. ReLU.
+- Softplus [0, inf]: used for producing sigma or beta parameter of normal distributions.
+Comes from ‘softening’ max(0,x) ie. ReLU.